-Figure 4-9 Incorrect FWSM Design
+Figure 4-9 Incorrect FWSM Design (if Rapid Link Failure Detection is not Available)

 In Figure 4-9, a pair of redundant firewall modules is operating in active/standby mode.
 The Layer 2 configuration is incorrect because all the access switches are connected with a loop-free topology.
 For example, the VLAN illustrated in red (on the left side) is only present on one access switch and it is not trunked between the aggregation switches.
 If Uplink 1 fails, traffic cannot reach Server 1 or Server 2.
 The active firewall does not failover just because one VLAN loses connectivity to the access switches.